martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 ### Overview

 This blog post summarizes our [ICLR 2020 paper](https://arxiv.org/abs/1910.12366) on model extraction attacks.
-We show that it's possible to train [BERT](https://arxiv.org/abs/1910.12366)-based natural language processing (NLP) classifiers and question answering models without access to any real input training data.
+We show that it's possible to train [BERT](https://arxiv.org/abs/1910.12366)-based natural language processing (NLP) classifiers and question answering (QA) models without access to any real input training data.
 We feed nonsensical randomly-sampled sequences of tokens into a pretrained classification or QA model and then fine-tune our own BERT on the predicted labels, in a process similar to distillation.

 The effectiveness of our method puts publicly-hosted NLP inference APIs at the risk of being "stolen" via a model extraction attack, in which malicious users spam APIs with random queries and then use the outputs to reconstruct a copy of the model.